DrexelTriangle/triangledesk-content-api/README.md

 Currently being prototyped and not yet approved for the project by the Triangle IT Directors.

 ## Setup
-Note: the .env file is parsed
+Note: a .env file is parsed for environment variables

 Create a MongoDB instance:
 - database `content`